bvandepo/wokwi2gtkwave/README.md

 ## Requirements
 Wokwi2gtkwave requires this 2 software to be installed:
   - gtkwave
+  - python3 >=3.6.3 has been tested
-  - python3 (and watchdog pip module, who is installed automatically if not installed previously)
+Wokwi2gtkwave requires Python modules that are installed automatically at startup if not installed previously
+  - watchdog to detect file downloads
+  - glob2 (for Windows only) to fetch the gtkwave executable

 # Installation and usage for Windows systems